mirceaulinic/salt-confd/README.md

   separate files / directory tree / or even repositories for different base operating system distribution); with Salt, this can be very easily done using the Grains.
+* Not only local templates: it often happens to have your template on a server elsewhere; at the end of the day, you need the resulting config file, not its source.
+  With Salt Confd, you can use source files directly available via HTTP, S3, SWIFT, SVN, or FTP.
 * Salt covers a large variety of backends to fetch the data from (including Redis, Vault, Consul, etcd, and so on).
 * Salt is easily extensible (not by forking the project), but in